 The Duties of a Certified Nursing Assistant

-- Administering basic care to patients
+- Providing basic services to patients

-- Reading patient’s vital signs
+- Checking patient’s vital signs

 - Maintaining a record of patient’s health status